christopherrowley/ESP32_FFT/W2_detectNote/W2_Guide.md

 We can make our 'note detector' by pre-computing the frequency values of all the notes in a frequency range of interest (~10-5000 Hz), and then compare our detected frequency to find the closest musical notes.

 ## Hardware setup
-To begin, you should set your hardware up as illustrated in the README.md file and in the W1_spectrumAnalyzer guide.
+To begin, you should set your hardware up as illustrated in the README.md file.

 ## Coding Steps: